 Moreover, if you are just setting up the tool, you will probably see the suggestion list on the right side of the Dashboard to help you get most out of the live chat software and learn fast.

 Adding LiveChat to a Website, Step by Step

 Step 1: Installing LiveChat on WordPress site

 Adding LiveChat on WordPress site could not have been easier without this plugin.
-This LiveChat plugin is freely available on WordPress.org website and anyone can install it.
+The plugin is published by LiveChat Inc. and is freely available on the WordPress.org website.

 To get started, first, log into your WordPress site in administrative mode.